bytecodealliance/wasmtime/docs/metaref.rst

     :members:

 The basic Cretonne instruction set described in :doc:`langref` is defined by the Python module :mod:`base.instructions`.
-This module has a global valueiable :data:`base.instructions.GROUP` which is an :class:`InstructionGroup` instance containing all the base instructions.
+This module has a global value :data:`base.instructions.GROUP` which is an :class:`InstructionGroup` instance containing all the base instructions.